 Best-practice case study

-The partnership has recently been cited as a best practice case study in the Durham Commission Report on Creativity and Education (October 2019).
+The partnership has been cited as a best practice case study in the Durham Commission Report on Creativity and Education (October 2019).
 The report describes the partnership as a "consilient model of arts and science learning, which demonstrates how children can acquire knowledge, come up with new ideas, work with their hands and feel ownership of the cultural institutions in their local community".

 Read the Durham Commission report